 Get the Amazon smart air quality monitor on Amazon.

 Not all the air quality monitors we tested earned a spot on this lineup.
 We had high hopes for the Biaoling Air Quality Monitor because it has a large display screen and is supposed to detect a range of pollutants.
 Unfortunately, the only pollutant it detected was CO2, and even then, the increase was much smaller compared with the other monitors with CO2 sensors.
 We saw no movement when testing for formaldehyde, TVOCs, or particulate matter, so we had to eliminate the Biaoling from our lineup.

 When checking product reviews, we found some buyers liked this monitor and felt it was accurate, so perhaps we just got a defective model.

 What to Consider When Choosing the Best Air Quality Monitor

 Monitors designed to detect dust, allergens, and other airborne particulates do so by estimating the amount of particulate matter (PM) that passes in front of a laser.
-These are valuable measurements but may not be exact, as larger PM might not drift into the laser chamber and the tiniest PM might be overlooked by the laser.
-Monitors designed to detect particulate matter are rated by the smallest particulates they will detect.
-If the unit bears a PM2.5 rating, it will detect particulates that are as small as 2.5 microns.
-For comparison, a human hair is approximately 70 microns in diameter.
+Though valuable, these measurements may not be exact for two main reasons: larger PM might not drift into the laser chamber, and the laser might overlook the tiniest PM.

 Ease of Use